 First Regiment, first embodiment 1776-1783

 In 1757, when the reformed militia system was realised, Staffordshire declined to raise militia, and instead paid the required fine.
-In 1776 the newly raised regiment was embodied under Col Henry, Lord Paget, commissioned on 22 April 1776.
+On 7 February 1777 arms were first issued to the newly raised regiment, and on 31 March 1778 it was embodied under Col Henry, Lord Paget, commissioned on 22 April 1776.
 The eight companies included grenadier and light, five companies being commanded by captains and three by the field officers.
 In 1778 it was augmented by a ninth, “volunteer”, company.
 In 1781 Lord Lewisham was appointed Colonel.
 In 1783 the regiment was disembodied.

 The regiment’s precedence numbers, as given by Baldry, were: 1778-79: 40.
 1779-1780: 31.
 1780-81: 23.
 1781-82: 19.
 1782-83: 10.

 The essentials of the regimental uniform throughout this period are documented in a number of sources: facings were yellow, officers’ lace or metal silver.
 The Osborn book of 1780, documenting the uniforms of English and Welsh militia (Carman, 1958) shows the Stafford lace as square ended white loops in pairs; this spacing is also shown on images of officers, as discussed below.
 (Other aspects of the Osborn image are generic, so require confirmation.)
 Documents provide some additional detail.